-When your air conditioner is clean and operating right, you shouldn’t be smelling anything odd.
-Out of the ordinary air conditioner noises and weird smells are a clue that something is wrong.
-If your air conditioner is aging or you haven’t had service completed recently, they can be a clear sign you need pro air conditioning repair in Kearney.
+When your air conditioner is spotless and operating properly, it’s not normal to be smelling anything weird.
+Peculiar air conditioner noises and odd smells are a clue that something is wrong.
+If your air conditioner is past its prime or you haven’t had a tune-up completed recently, they can be a sure sign you need skilled air conditioning repair in Kearney.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, particularly a chemical smell, isn’t a good sign.
-You could also notice your:
+If your air conditioner smells bad when turned on, particularly a chemical scent, it isn’t a good sign.
+You may also observe your:

 - Air conditioner smells like paint thinner

 These sweet, chemical smells are often a sign that your air conditioner is experiencing a refrigerant leak.
 Your system uses this gas to move heat through copper coils, which can crack as time goes on.